 The Reno Police Department does not condone the racial profiling of any group by sworn personnel and prohibits any policy, procedure, or practice that constitutes racial profiling, or any activity that results in racial profiling of any group in the population for the purposes of traffic stops or investigations.

 Investigative detentions, traffic stops, arrests, searches and property seizures by officers will be based on a standard of reasonable suspicion or probable cause in accordance with the Fourth Amendment of the U.S. Constitution.

 Furthermore, Dr. Herzik and Dr. Lamberth were hired to study the demographic breakdown of Reno's annual Hot August Nights (H.A.N.) event and police behavior.
-According to the 2003 H.A.N. study, "We find there is no evidence that arrests based on ethnicity or race differ in any significant or substantial way from the expected levels based upon crowd characteristics."
+The 2003 H.A.N. study found that, "there is no evidence that arrests based on ethnicity or race differ in any significant or substantial way from the expected levels based upon crowd characteristics."

 In the 2004 H.A.N. study, Dr. Herzik found a quieter event than H.A.N.
 2003.
 The 2004 study concluded that "There is no evidence of biased policing by the RPD linked to race, ethnicity, or age in the pedestrian arrests recorded during H.A.N.
 2004."
 Both the 2003 and 2004 Hot August Nights Demographic Studies can be obtained by contacting Dr. Eric Herzik at the University of Nevada at Reno or by contacting the Reno Police Department.

 The Reno Police Department believes that a continuous and open dialogue with the community is essential in our continued efforts in combating racially-biased policing and we will continue to search for the best practices in order to remain on the leading of this issue.